 David and Lynn Frank

 David and Lynn currently work with three minority groups in two countries in West Africa to check Bible translations as part of Wycliffe’s goal to provide God’s word to all people in their own language.
-They also edit academic materials in support of Bible translation and literacy, which are published on www.sil.org or in print.
+They also write and edit academic materials in support of Bible translation and literacy, which are published on www.sil.org or in print.

-Downtown Fellowship of Churches
+Downtown Fellowship of Churches and Ministries (DF)

 New Day Urban Ministries (formerly PUM)